-If you do not know the name of the electorate (Division) or Sub-division but know the name of a city, town or locality then the Commonwealth of Australia, 1901-1988, electoral redistributions [atlas] accessible in the Newspapers and Microforms Reading Room will help to identify the location.
+If you do not know the name of the electorate (Division) or Sub-division but know the name of a city, town or locality then the Commonwealth of Australia, 1901-1988, electoral redistributions [atlas] accessible in the Newspapers and Family History zone will help to identify the location.

 Alternatively you can use the Alphabetical List of Polling Places [by state] to identify locations.
-These Alphabetical Lists are on open access in the Newspapers and Microforms Reading Room adjacent to the electoral rolls in microfiche drawer labelled 'Electoral Rolls 1'.
+These Alphabetical Lists are on open access in the Newspapers and Family History zone adjacent to the electoral rolls in microfiche drawer labelled 'Electoral Rolls 1'.

 NB: There is a gap between 1985 and 1987 for all State and Territories when the rolls were not published in print format and the Library received no microfiche copies.
 No rolls on microfiche have been received since January 2008 or printed rolls since 2009.

 The website of the Australian Electoral Commission provides information on Australian electoral history, past federal electoral events, referenda, Aboriginal and Torres Strait Islander Commissions' elections and more.